Royal Mail warns over watchdog's price hike probe

-LONDON The newly-privatised Royal Mail warned an investigation into a rival's complaint over wholesale mail price rises would lead to a long period of uncertainty around the prices it charges other postal operators.
+LONDON Britain's newly-privatised Royal Mail warned an investigation into a rival's complaint over wholesale mail price rises would lead to a long period of uncertainty around the prices it charges other postal operators.

 Royal Mail's regulator Ofcom on Wednesday said it would investigate the complaint from Britain's No.2 postal operator, TNT Post under its Competition Act powers, a process that can take up to two years.